bruceravel/demeter/documentation/Artemis/extended/qfs.rst

 :demeter:`feff` starts by calculating neutral atoms then placing these neutral atoms at the positions indicated by :demeter:`feff`'s input data.
-Each neutral atom has an associated radius – the radius within which the “cloud” of electrons has the same charge as the nucleus of the atom.
+Each neutral atom has an associated radius |nd| the radius within which the :quoted:`cloud` of electrons has the same charge as the nucleus of the atom.
 The neutral-atom radii are fairly large.
 When placed at the positions in the :demeter:`feff` input data, these neutral-atom radii overlap significantly.
 This is